 Custodial credit risk for deposits is the risk that in the event of bank failure, the District will not be able to recover deposits or collateral securities that are in the possession of an outside party.
-At June 30, 2021, the carrying amount of all District deposits was \$5,432,682.
-As of June 30, 2021, \$5,285,327 of the District's bank balance of \$3,625,614 was exposed to custodial credit risk because it was uninsured and collateralized.
+At June 30, 2022, the carrying amount of all District deposits was \$4,826,926.
+As of June 30, 2022, \$4,434,465 of the District's bank balance of \$4,846,150 was exposed to custodial credit risk because it was uninsured and collateralized.
+The District's financial institution was approved for a reduced collateral rate through the Ohio Pooled Collateral System.